osama127001/Multinode-Cloudera-Cluster/README.md

        [realms]
-       HADOOPSECURITY.COM = {
+       METIS.COM = {
-       kdc = node2
+       kdc = node2.metis.com
-       admin_server = node2
+       admin_server = node2.metis.com
        max_renewable_life = 7d
        }

 * **`Note:`** In the above content, the `kdc` and `admin_server` values are set to the node in which the kerberos server is installed.

+### 4. Create KDC Database
+* use the following command to create a KDC database and set a master password, In my case the password is `Admin@123`.

+       kdb5_util create -r PTCL.NET.PK -s

+### 5. Update the ACL File
 * Now configure the file `/var/kerberos/krb5kdc/kadm5.acl` only one the node in which the kerberos server is installed, use the command `vi /var/kerberos/krb5kdc/kadm5.acl` to enter the file, delete all the current content and paste the following contents:

-       */admin@HADOOPSECURITY.COM      *
+       */admin@METIS.COM      *

-* use the `sudo kdb5_util create` command to set a master password, In my case the password is `admin@123`.
+### 6. Create KDC Admin

-* Enter the command `sudo kadmin.local`. it wil ask you to add a principle, add `addprinc cm/admin` in response. then it will ask for password, the password is `123`. type `exit` after that to exit kadmin.local.
+* Enter the command `kadmin.local`. it wil ask you to add a principal, add `addprinc root/admin@METIS.COM` in response. then it will ask for password, the password is `admin`. type `exit` after that to exit kadmin.local.

+### 7. Start Kerberos
+use the following set of commands to start kerberos services:(start krb5kdc on all nodes)

+       service krb5kdc start OR systemctl start krb5kdc service kadmin start OR systemctl start kadmin

+It is also recommended to enable them, to start the service on boot.

+### 8. Testing Kerberos

-* Now goto another host, other than the kerberos server node, and then enter `kinit cm/admin` command and enter the password `123`. now enter the command `klist` to check if the ticket is available.
+* Now goto another host, other than the kerberos server node, and then enter `kinit root/admin` command and enter the password `admin`. now enter the command `klist` to check if the ticket is available.
 To delete a ticket, `kdestroy` is used.

 * **`Note:`** You can only `kinit` the principle that you added in the `kadmin.local`.

-Beforing enabling Kerberos from cloudera manager, read some points below:
+### Beforing enabling Kerberos from cloudera manager, read some points below:

 * Cloudera manager supports MIT KDC and Active directory.
 * The KDC should be configured to have non-zero ticket lifetime and renewall lifetime.
 CDH will not work properly if the tickets are not renewable.